South Lake Tahoe beaches – sunshine, sand and swimming

 Family Fun Beaches

 Pope Beach is the longest beach in Tahoe and a popular family locale.
-Be sure to bring some hotdogs to grill on the standing BBQ’s to satisfy the appetite you will work up after you rent paddleboats, kayaks, and jet skis.
+Be sure to bring a picnic to satisfy the appetite you will work up after you rent paddleboard and kayaks.
 The beach has many trees, so you can take a break from the sun if you need. (parking fee)

 Round Hill Pines Beach is a resort with many amenities that will appeal to every member of the family.
-You can rent watercraft at the marina, splash in the heated pool, or sip on a refreshing cocktail from the Bar and Grill.
+You can rent watercraft at the marina, and sip on a refreshing cocktail from the Beach Bums Bar and Grill.
 Make sure to stay until sunset, because the views of Mt.
-Tallac and the Sierra Nevadas create a picturesque backdrop. (parking fee)
+Tallac and the Sierra Nevada create a picturesque backdrop. (parking fee)

 Zephyr Cove Beach and Resort is another family-friendly location with activities such as volleyball, boating, and parasailing.
 Take an iconic Lake Tahoe cruise on the M.S.
 Dixie II or the Tahoe Paradise.
 There are two restaurants at the resort, as well as the opportunity to stay in a cabin or at the campground. (parking fee)

 Quiet, Relaxing Beaches